PacificBiosciences/pb-assembly/README.md

 #### Why does FALCON have trouble assembling my amplicon data?

-FALCON was designed for whole genome shot gun assembly rather than amplicon assembly.
+FALCON was designed for whole genome shotgun assembly rather than amplicon assembly.
 In whole genome shotgun assembly we suppress repetitive high copy regions to assemble less repetitive regions first.
-When you assemble PCR product of a short region in a genome, FALCON sees the whole thing as a high copy repeat and filters alot of the data out.
+When you assemble the PCR product of a short region in a genome, FALCON sees the whole thing as a high copy repeat and filters out a significant portion of the data.

-You can try to down sample your data and make the daligner block size even smaller ( reduce -s50 in pa_DBsplit_option and ovlp_concurrent_jobs ) and increase the overlap filter thresholds (--max_diff 100 --max_cov 100 in overlap_filtering_setting) to try to make it work, however it's not really within the scope of the FALCON algorithm.
+You can try to downsample your data and make the `daligner` block size even smaller ( reduce `-s50` in `pa_DBsplit_option` ) and increase the overlap filter thresholds (`--max_diff 100` `--max_cov 100` in `overlap_filtering_setting`) to try to make it work.
+However, this use case is not really within the scope of the FALCON algorithm.

 ## Detailed Description
 The hierarchical genome assembly process proceeds in two rounds.
-The first round of assembly involves the selection of seed reads, or the longest reads in the dataset (user-defined length_cutoff).
+The first round of assembly involves the selection of seed reads or the longest reads in the dataset (user-defined length_cutoff).
 All shorter reads are aligned to the seed reads, in order to generate consensus sequences with high accuracy.
 We refer to these as pre-assembled reads but they can also be thought of as “error corrected” reads.
 During the pre-assembly process, seed reads may be split or trimmed at regions of low read coverage (user-defined min_cov for falcon_sense_option).
 The performance of the pre-assembly process is captured in the pre-assembly stats file.

-In the next round of HGAP, the preads, are aligned to each other and assembled into genomic contigs.
+In the next round of HGAP, the preads are aligned to each other and assembled into genomic contigs.

 <h1 align="center"><img width="600px" src="img/HGAP.png" alt="HGAP" /></h1>